ronakupadhyaya/Horizons-week-03/day4/horizonstarter-ajax/README.md

 **2. Making the request**

 This is similar to yesterday's filter projects by funded or not funded.
-The difference is that, instead of adding links to pages by linking to `localhost:3000/api/project?funded=false`, you can reuse the buttons/dropdown you made yesterday or make new buttons that will filter the projects, without refreshing the page.
+The difference is that, instead of adding links to pages by linking to `localhost:3000/api/project?funded=false`, we are making buttons with event listeners.
+You can reuse the buttons you made yesterday or make new buttons for our events that will filter the projects, without refreshing the page.
+If you want to make it look better, make it a dropdown, with an event listener for when someone selects an option.

-1. Add 3 buttons to your `index.hbs` template.
+1. Add 3 buttons/dropdown to your `index.hbs` template.
 They should be: "Funded", "Not completely funded" and "show all".

 2. Create a file on your `public/js` folder called `projects.js`

 3. Add a script tag to your `index.hbs` to import the file you created `public/js/index.js`.

-4. Open  `public/js/index.js` file and add `click` event listeners for the 3 buttons we just created.
+4. Open  `public/js/index.js` file and add `click` event listeners for the 3 buttons/dropdown we just created.
 When each button is clicked:

     1. Make an AJAX request to `GET /api/project` .
 Remember to send the correct params.
 For example: If the "funded" button was clicked, perform the following request `GET localhost:3000/api/project?funded=true` . `console.log` your posts on the success callback of the AJAX request to make sure you are getting the correct posts.